What is Freemium?

 Types of Freemium Business Models

-There are many different types of freemium strategies, and the one that a business decides to use will depend on its goals and target market.
+There are many types of freemium strategies, and the one a business chooses will depend on its goals and target market.
 Here are some of the most common types of freemium models:

 The traditional freemium model is the one that most people are familiar with—it’s a free-forever, feature-limited version of the product or service.